salesforce/ml4ir/python/README.md

 --data_format csv \
 --model_file `pwd`/models/test/final/default \
 --execution_mode inference_only

+NOTE: Make sure to add the right data and feature config before training models.
+TODO: describe how to do this

 ```
 ## Running Tests
 To run all the python based tests under `ml4ir`